gvwilson/thirdbit/src/fiction/cloudherd/index.md

 Standing forgotten two paces behind her mother,
 Noxy felt as shaky as Grappa Gas and Thokmay.
-She knew it was impossible to mind-speak to a cloud without touching it.
+It was impossible to mind-speak to a cloud without touching it.
 The only problem was,
 she had felt herself do it.

-She waited with everyone else by the trading hall until Granna Fee came out.
+She waited by the bath house until Granna Fee came out.
-"He'll be all right," she reassured her granddaughter.
+"They'll be all right," she reassured her granddaughter.
-"We got the hot water into him before the cold could take root."
+"We got them into hot water before the cold could take root."

 "Thanks, granna."
 Noxy fell into step beside her grandmother.
-"Do you think—could have made Pillow drop him?"
+"Do you think—could someone have made Pillow drop him?
+I mean,
+someone other than grappa?"

 "What?
 How?"
 Granna Fee asked sharply.

 "I don't know," Noxy hedged.
-"I just—I know Grappa Gas wouldn't have done it, and he was the only 'herd on her, and people can't mind-talk to clouds if they're not on them—can they?"
+"But Grappa Gas wouldn't have done it, and he was the only one on her, and people can't mind-talk to clouds if they're not on them—can they?"

 Her grandmother stopped abruptly and put her hand on Noxy's arm.
-"Why don't we go have a cup of chai?" she said quietly.
+"Why don't we go have a cup of chai?" she said quietly, her eyes searching her granddaughter's face.
-"We can talk then."
+"And a chat.
+A *real* chat."

 Ten minutes later they were sitting at the tiny table in Granna Fee's two-room house, waiting for the kettle to boil.
-"I wish we could have just used one of the magic jugs," Noxy joked weakly.
+"I wish we had something like the trough in the bath house," Noxy joked weakly.

-Granna Fee smiled.
+Granna Fee smiled and shook her head.
-"Me too.
-But it'll take them a couple of days at least to soak up enough heat to work again."
+"It makes the water taste odd."
-She spooned some chai into her chipped brown pot, peered at it, and added another spoonful.
+She spooned some chai into her prized brown teapot, peered at it, and added another spoonful.
 "I asked your father if he could make another one,